Providers of broadband internet access in the UK

 -

-8Mb broadband (as exchanges are enabled) with a 20GB transfer limit costs
+Up to 20Mb broadband on selected exchanges with a 10GB transfer limit costs

 reliable enough for companies to use and friends who chose have it at